 To her surprise, she’s rescued by the dragon, Elridge, who is guarding the tower and it soon becomes plain that he’s not much of a match for Romil, nor is he eager to be slain the next morning.
 So the two of them decide to set off for the mountains in search of Ivy’s long-lost godmother to see if she can help them sabotage Romil’s evil plans.

-This is a book that makes me wish I was going back to work in the fall, because there are a lot of girls that I would recommend this book to (yes, it is a book that is going to appeal mainly to girls).
+Ivy’s Ever After that makes me wish I was going back to work in the fall, because there are a lot of girls that I would recommend this book to (yes, it is a book that is going to appeal mainly to girls).
 Ivy is fourteen, but she seems more like ten or eleven to me, which makes this book a good sell for 4th and 5th graders.
 I think it’d have a lot of appeal to fans of Ella Enchanted (one of my all-time favorites) and Dealing with Dragons.

-This book was just published a few months ago, but it has that timeless fairy tale feel that is really important to me in a fantasy book.
+Ivy’s Ever After was just published a few months ago, but it has that timeless fairy tale feel that is really important to me in a fantasy book.
 It could have been written thirty or fifty or seventy years ago.
 I love that.